shawnmflemingc/faq/pythonwebserver.md

-# Using Pythong as a Web Server for Static Files
+# Using Python as a Web Server for Static Files

 To host a website from a specific directory using Python 3, you can use the built-in HTTP server module that comes with Python.
 This method is great for testing or development purposes but is not recommended for production use due to security and performance reasons.